pittpir/clock_hands_angle/README.md

 ## Hard Mode (Hungry for *way* More)

-Read the node documentation and figure out how to prompt for and receive input from the command line.  ([Hint Hint](https://nodejs.org/api/readline.html)).
+Read the node documentation and figure out how to prompt for and receive input from the command line.  ([Hint Hint](https://nodejs.org/api/readline.html)!
+Or maybe there's a module that does it?).
 Make your app take the valid time string from the command line, and output the angle, and then ask if the user would like to (Q)uit or (E)nter another time.